 Community Grants Program

-We seek applications from not-for-profits, community groups and individuals in Hume City that align with Council’s values and vision.
+We seek applications from not-for-profit organisations and community groups in Hume City that align with Council's vision and values.
+You can find our other strategies here.

-View the available annual and year round grants and previous recipients.
+View the available annual and year-round grants and grant recipients.

 Helpful Information

-All information on the application process is outlined in our Community Grants Program Application Guidelines.
+All information on the application process is outlined in our guidelines.
 Printed copies of the guidelines are available on request.
 You can also watch our information videos.

-• If you are a new user, you will need to set up a login before you begin.
+• If you haven’t used SmartyGrants before, you’ll need to set up a login and password

 • As part of completing the form, you need to upload supporting documents.
 Files must be no greater than 25mb but are best kept under 5mb each